-Since 2013, the US$400 million Coastal Embankment Improvement Project (CEIP), has helped Bangladesh mitigate some of the large impacts of cyclones and flooding and improve emergency response in the coastal region.
-The project supports the rehabilitation and upgradation of protection polders to protect the areas from tidal flooding and frequent storm surges and includes as well improvements of agricultural production by reducing saline water intrusion in selected polders.
-Further, the project aims to enhance the Government’s capacity to respond more efficiently and effectively to natural disasters.
-Rehabilitation of a total of 17 polders in six coastal districts will provide direct protection to the 760,000 people living within the polder boundaries and enhance the resilience of the coastal areas to cyclones, tidal and floods and salinity intrusion.
+The $400 million Coastal Embankment Improvement Project (CEIP), has since 2013 helped Bangladesh to mitigate some of the large impacts from cyclones and flooding and improved emergency response in the coastal region.
+The project supports the rehabilitation and upgrading of protection polders to protect the areas from tidal flooding and frequent storm surges and includes as well improvements of agricultural production by reducing saline water intrusion in selected polders.
+Further, the project aims to enhance the Government of Bangladesh’s capacity to respond more efficiently and effectively to natural disasters.
+The project aims to rehabilitate in total 17 polders in six coastal districts which will provide direct protection to the 760,000 people living within the polder boundaries and enhance the resilience of the coastal areas to cyclones, tidal and floods and salinity intrusion.
 This in turn will enhance people’s livelihoods through increased agricultural production during normal weather and reduced loss of life, assets, crops and livestock in the event of a disaster.

-The US$375 million Multipurpose Disaster Shelter Project (MDSP) is a World Bank-led disaster risk mitigation infrastructure project to strengthen emergency preparedness and reduce the vulnerability of the coastal population in selected coastal districts of Bangladesh to climate change and natural disasters.
-The project supports the reconstruction and improvement of multipurpose shelters, building upon initial phases of interventions in multipurpose disaster shelters advanced under the Emergency 2007 Cyclone Recovery and Restoration Project (ECRRP).
-The activities focus on the financing of 552 new shelters, rehabilitation of 450 existing shelters, and the construction and improvement of 550 kilometers of rural roads to improve access and communication networks of shelters.
+The $375 million Multipurpose Disaster Shelter Project (MDSP) is a World Bank-led disaster risk mitigation infrastructure project to strengthen emergency preparedness and to reduce the vulnerability of the coastal population in selected coastal districts of Bangladesh to climate chance and natural disasters.
+The project supports the reconstruction and improvement of multipurpose shelters and builds on initial phases of interventions in multipurpose disaster shelters advanced under the Emergency 2007 Cyclone Recovery and Restoration Project (ECRRP).
+The activities focus on financing of around 556 new shelters, rehabilitation of around 450 existing shelters, and the construction and improvement of around 550 kilometers of rural roads to improve access and communication networks to shelters.
 The project is expected to benefit nearly 14 million people living in the nine coastal districts of Bangladesh by improving access to safe havens in the event of a natural disaster.
-This would serve to build the resilience of local communities to natural calamities, and help speed recovery by protecting critical assets.
+This would serve to build the resilience of local communities to such natural calamities, and help to speed recovery by protecting critical assets.
 In addition, the project aims to construct multipurpose buildings, especially primary schools.

-The US$173 million Urban Resilience Project (URP) aims to strengthen the capacity of Government of Bangladesh and city-level agencies to respond to emergency events and strengthen systems to reduce the disaster vulnerability of future building construction in Dhaka and Sylhet.
-The project seeks to create an enabling environment for coordinated and locally managed DRM, based on three core pillars of disaster resilience in an urban setting: i) effectively respond to urban disasters; ii) reinforce existing infrastructure; and iii) ensure resilient construction.
-In this context, the project will reinforce the emergency management response capacity, facilitating 68 wards with decentralized emergency response services in Dhaka and 20 wards in Sylhet.
-Project activities also include a vulnerability assessment of critical and essential facilities in Dhaka, Sylhet and other cities in order to inform longer-term investments that reduce risk in the built environment.
-The project will additionally support institutional infrastructure and capacity building to reduce long-term disaster vulnerability in Dhaka, through improved construction, urban planning and development.
+The $173 million Urban Resilience Project (URP) was initiated to strengthen the capacity of the Government of Bangladesh agencies to respond to emergency events and to strengthen systems to reduce the vulnerability of future building construction to disasters in Dhaka and Sylhet.
+The project seeks to create an enabling environment for coordinated, locally managed disaster risk management based on three core pillars of disaster resilience in an urban setting: i) effectively respond to urban disasters; ii) reinforce existing infrastructure; and iii) ensure resilient construction.
+In this context, the project will support to reinforce the emergency management response capacity, facilitating 68 wards with decentralized emergency response services in Dhaka and respectively 20 wards in Sylhet.
+Project activities also include a vulnerability assessment of critical and essential facilities in Dhaka, Sylhet and other cities that is needed for informed longer-term investments reduce risk in the built environment.
+The project will as well support institutional infrastructure and capacity building to reduce long-term disaster vulnerability in Dhaka, through improved construction, urban planning and development.

-Weather and Climate Services Regional Project for Bangladesh (US$ 113 million) –Approved by the World Bank Board by June 2016.
+Weather and Climate Services Regional Project for Bangladesh (USD 113 million) –Approved by the World Bank Board by June 2016

-Through this US$ 113 million Weather and Climate Services Regional Project for Bangladesh, the World Bank is working to strengthen country’s capacity to deliver reliable weather, water, and climate information services and improve the access of such services to priority sectors and communities.
-The project includes improvements in forecasting weather patterns and extreme events, development and provision of agromet information services to farmer groups and plans to enhance access of vulnerable communities to early warnings for significant weather and water hazards.
-Through investments in monitoring systems, forecasting and services, the project will contribute to strengthening Bangladesh’s disaster preparedness and climate resilience and to the development of weather-based information services that are expected to support decision-making in key productive sectors.
+Since 2016, the World Bank seeks to strengthen Bangladesh’s capacity to deliver reliable weather, water, and climate information services and improve access to such services by priority sectors and communities through the $113 million Weather and Climate Services Regional Project for Bangladesh.
+The project includes improvements in forecasting of weather patterns and extreme events, development and provision of agromet information services to farmer groups and plans to enhance access to early warnings for significant weather and water hazards by vulnerable communities.
+Through investments in monitoring systems, forecasting and services, the project will contribute to strengthening disaster preparedness and climate resilience in Bangladesh and also contributes to the development of weather based information services that are expected to support decision-making in key productive sectors in the country.